anthoeknee/antifennel/README.md

 Turn Lua code into Fennel code.
 Does the opposite of what the Fennel compiler does.

-Somewhat immature, but it works on the 2250-line Fennel compiler with no problems.
+Somewhat immature, but it works on the 2250-line (pre-selfhosted) Fennel compiler with no problems.

 ## Usage